JeStock/distance/README.md

 The domain code is isolated into a separate project and have no dependencies on other projects.
 It contains the problem domain models, domain-specific logic and public contracts to interact with the domain.
 Each domain model implements [Smart constructor](#type-driven-design) and [Parse, don't validate](#type-driven-design) patterns, which are complementary, both they are contributing to the DDD's approach of encoding the domain's logic into the application's type system,  [making invalid state unrepresentable](#type-driven-design).

-The Core intentionally made having no dependencies on other projects (except 'Shared'), and it's pure: no mutations, no exceptions, no side effects, no DI is used.
+The Core intentionally made having no dependencies on other projects (except `Shared`), and it's pure: no mutations, no exceptions, no side effects, no DI is used.
 As a consequence, it's 100% testable without any compromises: no mocks, stubs or fakes needed, tests are simple and straightforward, yet effective.
 ### Application layer
 Here it's a bit artificial, but in a real-world code it'll be the main gateway to the domain of the service, specifying the use cases of the application.
 ### Api (Presentation) layer
 It's an entry point to the service - its public interface.
-It's responsible for 'RestApi' endpoints, 'OpenApi' specification, HTTP request/response-handling logic, application configuration, and it's a composition root of the whole service.
+It's responsible for `RestApi` endpoints, `OpenApi` specification, HTTP request/response-handling logic, application configuration, and it's a composition root of the whole service.
 ### Infrastructure layer
-It's responsible for all the external dependencies of a service.
+It's responsible for all the external dependencies of the service.
 E.g. `Distance` service have 2 external dependencies: `Places` service and `Redis` cache, so both `Places RestApi Client` and `Redis Repository` are implemented in scope of infrastructure.
 ### Shared
 It contains domain-agnostic code that could be useful anywhere.
 In real-world application, it'll probably be a NuGet package(s).